Our Elite™ 15 PSI Series Gauge has recently been named the "best low pressure tire gauge" by CarBibles, 2022.

-Perfect for the precise measurement of tires that require very low air pressure - ideal for ATVs, four wheelers, 4x4 vehicles, lawn mowers, dirt bikes, and more.
+Perfect for the precise measurement of tires that require very low air pressure - ideal for ATVs, four wheelers, off road vehicles, lawn mowers, dirt bikes, and more.

 Designed, engineered, and tested for quality and accuracy in the USA by our team of experts at our NIST and ANSI certified testing facility in Crystal Lake, IL.

 Dial: Analogue 2", Glow-in-Dark

 Recommended For: ATV, UTV, Quad, Dirt Bike, Trail Bike, Off-Road (Rock Crawling)

 - Performance tested, certified, & calibrated accurate within ANSI Standards (±1.5%) at our NIST accredited facility, ensuring quick and precise tire pressure readings without relying on batteries

 - Built from premium metal components: feels solid in the hand and is shielded by our rugged gear-style protective guard cover, providing extra protection from accidental drops and everyday storage